Published on 09 Feb 06

 The emphasis is on the practical aspects of the new legislation with worked examples.

 Tristan analyses current tax issues and develops national strategies and intellectual property for Crowe Horwath.
-This helps the firm's experts to manage risk, understand emerging issues and develop solutions.
+This helps the firm’s experts to manage risk, understand emerging issues and develop client solutions.
 He acts as media liaison on tax matters and lobbies Treasury on contentious issues.
-He also writes communications to ensure clients are aware of developing issues.
-Tristan has worked for the Australian Taxation Office, as a Tax Writer for a leading legal publisher and at both Big 4 and Mid-Tier level within the Chartered Accounting profession.
-From 2006-10, Tristan worked as a National Tax Training Specialist with the Institute of Chartered Accountants in Australia.
-Current at 17 July 2015
+Tristan has worked for the ATO, as a tax writer for a leading legal publisher, and at both big four and mid-tier level within the chartered accounting profession.
+From 2006 to 2010, Tristan worked as a National Tax Training Specialist with the Institute of Chartered Accountants in Australia.